Rogers Hornsby: St. Louis Browns (1933–1937)

 Hornsby appeared in only two games with the team during the 1936 season.
 On May 31, his pinch-hit single in the ninth inning gave the Browns an 11–10 win over the Detroit Tigers.
 In his other appearance on June 9, he played first base in a 5–3 win over the Yankees.
 The Browns again finished in seventh place.
 After the season, Hornsby publicly decried his team's lack of talent.
 He also claimed Ball's estate made it difficult to enforce discipline.

 In the winter of 1936, the Ball estate sold the Browns to Donald Lee Barnes, who retained Hornsby as manager on Rickey's advice.
 In 1937, Hornsby played in 20 games.
 On April 21, in his first game of the year, Hornsby hit the final home run of his career in a 15–10 victory over the Chicago White Sox.
 On July 5, he had the final hit of his career in a 15–4 loss in the second game of a doubleheader with the Cleveland Indians.

 On July 20, Hornsby appeared in what would be his final game, a 5–4 loss to the Yankees.
-A day later, Hornsby was fired as manager and released as a player by the Browns, who were in last place at the time of his release.
+A day later, the last-place Browns fired Hornsby as manager and released him as a player.
 Accounts differ on the circumstances that led to his ouster.
 According to the Society for American Baseball Research, Barnes had lost patience with Hornsby's compulsive gambling, and fired him after learning that Hornsby was actually placing horse racing bets during a game.
 However, according to biographer Charles C. Alexander, Hornsby won $35,000 ($ today) from betting on a race on July 15.
 When he tried to use $4,000 of this money to pay off a debt to Barnes, Barnes refused to accept it, since it had come from a bookmaker.
 Hornsby protested to Barnes, "The money is as good as the money you take from people in the loan-shark business.
 It's better than taking interest from widows and orphans".
 Barnes released him five days later.
 Hornsby finished the 1937 season with a .321 batting average and 18 hits in 20 games, and was the oldest player in the AL that season.